Kaho-Lee/ZSTL_Master_Thesis/README.md

 1. For synthetic experiement, run the relevant ZSTL_xxx.ipynb script at the current direcoty

 2. For real dataset experiment, place the relevant ZSTL_xxx.ipynb script at 'Experiment' directory into the same directory as this script and run the script

+Thesis will be available online upon the degree awarded.